 Purito Skincare – the Bottom Line

 Even though both Purito products didn’t quite manage to wow me, I still have a strong fondness for this brand.
 I love the philosophy behind their products, and I would love to try out more!
-Their centella products, for instance, look promising, and I have heard good things about their BB cream.
+Their centella products, for instance, look promising, and I have heard good things about their low ph cleanser.*